Fourth Year Links

 - Each fourth-year course has a coursework weighting of 15% with an exam contributing 85%, with the exception of:

-- Software Reliability (440) - has a coursework weighting of 33% and an exam contributing 67%,
+- Software Reliability (440) and Advanced Computer Graphics (417) - have a coursework weighting of 33% and an exam contributing 67%,

 - Communicating Computer Science in Schools (322) - evaluated through a combination of a oral presentation, written report, host teacher's comments, teaching material and review of the teaching journal (or logbook).